shrutimalik123/PTCB-PREP-APP/README.md

 </div>

 # THe deployed app is here: https://pharmtechtutor-741526990926.us-west1.run.app

+This website has flashcards and quiz to prepare for top 200 drugs for PTCB ( Pharmacy Tech) exam

 # Run and deploy your AI Studio app

 This contains everything you need to run your app locally.